 There will be two annual application deadlines with awards made effective January or July.
-Application deadlines are November 1 for January funding and May 1 for July funding.
+Application deadlines are November 1st end of business for January funding, and May 1st end of business for July funding.

-Three months prior to the application deadline applicants are required to send a brief Letter of Intent (LOI) to the Research Director indicating an application is in the pipeline (Feb 1 for May deadline and August 1 for November deadline).
+Three months prior to the application deadline applicants are required to send a brief Letter of Intent (LOI) to the Research Director indicating an application is in the pipeline (Feb 1st end of business for May deadline and August 1st end of business for November deadline).
+LOI must indicate long-term external grant submission plans.